Pacific Northwest Insect Management Handbook

 There may be insecticide names, formulations, and rates labeled for pests or sites that are not included in the Handbook.
 Conversely, not all labels for a given product may include every pest mentioned.
 It is the responsibility of the user to comply with label directions on the product applied.

 Developing a format for the use of trade and/or common names in this handbook that would be most useful to the reader has resulted in compromise.
 The common name is used alone when it is well known.
 Otherwise, trade names and common names occur together for clarity.
-The Acute Toxicity Data section of the handbook lists common names, trade names, and chemical definitions of insecticides.
+The Acute Toxicity Data section of the handbook lists common names, sample trade names, and chemical definitions of insecticides.
 Due to the rapidly changing nature of labels and trade names, omissions may occur.

 The information herein is supplied with the understanding that no discrimination is intended and that listing of commercial products, necessary to this handbook, implies no endorsement by the authors or the Extension Services of Oregon, Washington, or Idaho.
 Criticism of products or equipment not listed is neither implied nor intended.